Understanding Compound-Complex Sentences: A Comprehensive Guide

 Question 4 of 15

-4. What is a reduced relative clause?
+4. Which of the following is NOT an example of a reduced relative clause?

 Question 4 of 15